samrobbins85/AZ900-Training/Module1.md

 # Module 1 - Cloud Concepts

-- High availability - shared responsibility
+## What is cloud computing

+Services typically offered

+- Compute power
+- Storage
+- Networking
+- Analytics

+Containers - Provide a consistent, isolated execution environment for applications.

+- Standard runtime environment used to execute the app
+- Leading platform is docker

+Serverless computing - Run application code without creating, configuring or maintaining a server

+- Application is broken into separate functions that run when triggered by some action
+- Only pay for the processing time used by each function as it executes

+## Benefits of cloud computing

+Cost effective

+- No upfront infrastructure costs
+- Not buying infrastructure that isn't fully utilised
+- Can scale up and down with demand

+Scalability

+- Vertical scaling (scaling up)
-- Scalability - Add more resources
+  - Adding more resources to a server
-  - Scaling up - Making a component bigger or faster
+- Horizontal scaling (scaling out)

-  - Scaling out - Adding more components
+  - Adding more servers

-- Elasticity - Dynamic scalability, increase scale if something causes increased traffic
-- Agility - Speed to set up
+Elasticity

+- Automatically adding more resources to handle traffic

+Current

+- Don't have to think about having current hardware and patches

+Reliability (Microsoft responsibility)

+- Provided backup, recovery replication etc
-- Fault tolerance - Microsoft responsibility, how errors are handled
+- Fault tolerance

-- Disaster recovery - Backup, recovery environment with VM
-- Global reach - Data centres across the globe
+Global

+- Fully redundant datacenters
-- Customer latency - High speed network
+- High availability (shared responsibility)

-- Predictive cost considerations - Provide good estimated of how much it will cost
-- Security - Shared responsibility,
+Security (shared responsibility)

+- Both physical and digital

+## Compliance terms and requirements

+Questions include

+- How compliant is the cloud provider when it comes to handling sensitive data
+- How compliant are the services offered by the cloud provider
+- How can I deploy my own cloud-based solutions to scenarios that have accreditation or compliance requirements?
+- What terms are part of the privacy statement for the provider?

-- Economies of scale
+## Economies of scale

 - Less expensive
 - More efficient
 - Pass benefits on

+* Agility - Speed to set up
+* Customer latency - High speed network
+* Predictive cost considerations - Provide good estimated of how much it will cost
+* Economies of scale

 ## CapEx vs OpEx

 CapEx (Capital expenditure)

 - Spend on physical infrastructure
+- Storage
+- Network
+- Backup and archive
+- Organisation continuity and disaster recovery
+- Datacentre infrastructure
+- Technical personnel

 OpEx